MUSCLE CONTRACTURE IN DOGS -

 Muscle contracture can occur at any site in the body, but there is a recognised

-condition involving contracture of the gracilis muscle in dogs.
-Surgical
+condition involving contracture of the infraspinatous muscle in

-treatment has been reported to result in dramatic improvement in 100% of cases
+dogs.
+Surgical treatment has been reported to result in dramatic improvement in

-The disorder is seen primarily in German Shepherd Dogs and other large breeds.
+The disorder is seen primarily in working breeds of dog.

-Signsde a chronic, gradual onset progressive hindleg lameness
+Signsde a chronic, gradual onset change in forelimb gait.
+No

 Clinical signs inclu